VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Introduction

 \section{Introduction}

-Diffusion-based models \cite{DDPM, DDIM, stablediffusion, dalle2} have recently taken over image generation.
-Contrary to generative adversarial networks \citep{gan, stylegan1, vqgan}, they can be reliably trained on massive amounts of data and produce convincing samples.
-Besides, they can also be used for editing purposes by integrating conditional modalities such as text \cite{stablediffusion}, edge maps or beyond \cite{controlnet, t2i_adapter}.
-Such capacities have given rise to numerous methods that assist artists in their content creation endeavor \cite{blendeddiffusion, plugandplay, nulltext, imagic}.
+Diffusion-based models \citep{DDPM, DDIM, stablediffusion, dalle2} have recently taken over image generation.
+In contrast to generative adversarial networks \citep{gan, stylegan1, vqgan} which are notoriously difficult to train, diffusion models offer a more reliable training process and consistently generate highly convincing samples. ~Besides, they can also be used for editing purposes by ~integrating conditional modalities such as text \citep{stablediffusion}, edge maps or beyond \citep{controlnet, t2i_adapter}. ~Such capacities have given rise to numerous methods that assist artists in their content creation endeavor \citep{plugandplay, imagic}.

-Yet, unlike image editing, text-based video editing represents a whole new challenge.
+Yet, unlike image editing, text-based video ~editing represents a whole new challenge.
 Indeed, naive frame-wise application of text-driven diffusion models leads to flickering video results that look poor to the human eye as they lack motion information and 3D shape understanding.
-To overcome this challenge, numerous methods introduce diverse spatiotemporal attention mechanisms that aim to preserve objects' appearance across neighboring frames while respecting the motion dynamics \cite{tuneavideo, fatezero, pix2video, vid2vidzero, videop2p}.
-However, they not only require substantial memory resources but also focus on a small number of frames as the proposed spatiotemporal attention mechanisms are not reliable enough over time to model long-term dependencies.
-On the other hand, current atlas-based video editing methods \citep{text2live, textdriven} require costly optimization procedures for each target text query and do not enable precise spatial editing control nor produce diverse samples compatible with a unique text prompt.
+To overcome this challenge, numerous methods introduce diverse spatiotemporal attention mechanisms that aim to preserve objects' appearance across neighboring frames while respecting the motion dynamics \citep{tuneavideo, fatezero, pix2video, vid2vidzero, videop2p}.
+However, they not only demand significant memory resources but also concentrate on a limited number of frames as the proposed spatiotemporal attention mechanisms are not reliable enough over time to model long-term dependencies.
+On the other hand, current atlas-based video editing methods \citep{text2live, textdriven} require costly optimization procedures for each text query and do not enable precise spatial editing control nor produce diverse samples.